-Because of the cold-hard fact that unilateral training has a place in any great program, more people are reaping the benefits.
-Moreover, fewer people seem to be afraid to actually load these movements beyond the 3 x 8-10 rep scheme.
+Unilateral training has a place in any great program, more people are reaping the benefits.
+Fewer people seem to be afraid to actually load these movements beyond the 3 x 8-10 rep scheme.

 A staple in our individual programming streams is utilizing heavier loading with single variations such as the Front Rack Reverse Lunge & Rear Foot Elevated Split Squats.
 We’ve been known to load these up to 5RM weights and by doing so have seen a huge carryover to our gains as well as our clients’.